 - 1. Each year, a Continental Championship may be organised within each Continent (see GRs Art.
 106). - 2.
-The Championships will, as far as possible, be organised during the long school holidays (mid-July to end August). - 3.
+The Championships will, as far as possible, be organised during the long school holidays (for Europe, this is mid-July to mid-August). - 3.
 The Championships will be held outdoors. - 4.
 The Continental Championships are open to all NFs within the Continent.
 NFs outside the Continent may be invited if authorised by the Secretary General of the FEI.
 Any such teams and individuals invited are eligible for prizes but not for medals or title classification. - 5.
 The FEI approves the organisation of CSIOCh and Championships.
 NFs wishing to organise a Championship must apply as set forth in the GRs. - 6.
 The Championship must be organised in strict accordance with the GRs, the Rules of the Discipline concerned and the present specific Rules. - 7.
 Continental Championships may only be held if at least four NFs, including the host NF, must be represented, except outside Europe where Continental Championships may be held with any number of regional teams from at least two NFs, including the host NF.
 The NFs concerned will determine the basis of the regional teams.
 A NF, which withdraws after the closing date for the entries and before the start of the Championship, is, however, considered as represented. - 8.
-Reasonable entry fees may be charged and must be approved by the FEI.
-A maximum entry fee is established by the Jumping Committee. - 9.
+The maximum entry fee per horse that may be charged for the European Jumping Championship is EUR 400.
+For other Continental Championships reasonable entry fees may be charged and must be approved by the FEI. - 9.
 Only teams and/or individuals officially entered by their NF may participate.